Brokerages Set Yirendai Ltd – (NYSE:YRD) Target Price at $3.70

-Yirendai Ltd – (NYSE:YRD) has received an average recommendation of “Sell” from the six research firms that are covering the stock, MarketBeat Ratings reports.
-Four equities research analysts have rated the stock with a sell recommendation and one has issued a hold recommendation on the company.
-The average twelve-month target price among brokers that have covered the stock in the last year is $3.70.
+Yirendai Ltd – (NYSE:YRD) has received an average rating of “Sell” from the six analysts that are currently covering the company, Marketbeat Ratings reports.
+Four research analysts have rated the stock with a sell recommendation and one has assigned a hold recommendation to the company.
+The average twelve-month price objective among brokerages that have issued a report on the stock in the last year is $3.70.

-YRD has been the subject of a number of analyst reports.
-ValuEngine upgraded shares of Yirendai from a “strong sell” rating to a “sell” rating in a report on Tuesday, September 1st.
-TheStreet cut shares of Yirendai from a “c-” rating to a “d+” rating in a report on Thursday, September 17th.
+YRD has been the subject of a number of research analyst reports.
+TheStreet lowered shares of Yirendai from a “c-” rating to a “d+” rating in a research report on Thursday, September 17th.
+ValuEngine raised shares of Yirendai from a “strong sell” rating to a “sell” rating in a research report on Tuesday, September 1st.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Envestnet Asset Management Inc. boosted its holdings in Yirendai by 7.5% during the second quarter.
-Envestnet Asset Management Inc. now owns 50,053 shares of the technology company’s stock worth $207,000 after purchasing an additional 3,488 shares during the last quarter.
-New York State Common Retirement Fund purchased a new position in Yirendai during the second quarter worth about $61,000.
-Mercer Global Advisors Inc. ADV purchased a new position in Yirendai during the first quarter worth about $61,000.
-Wellington Management Group LLP boosted its holdings in Yirendai by 80.7% during the first quarter.
-Wellington Management Group LLP now owns 42,279 shares of the technology company’s stock worth $170,000 after purchasing an additional 18,881 shares during the last quarter.
-Finally, Sei Investments Co. purchased a new position in Yirendai during the second quarter worth about $117,000.
-Institutional investors and hedge funds own 4.92% of the company’s stock.

-Yirendai (NYSE:YRD) last issued its quarterly earnings data on Thursday, August 27th.
-The technology company reported ($0.35) earnings per share (EPS) for the quarter.
-The business had revenue of $106.82 million for the quarter.
+Yirendai (NYSE:YRD) last announced its quarterly earnings data on Thursday, August 27th.
+The technology company reported ($0.35) EPS for the quarter.
+The company had revenue of $106.82 million for the quarter.
 Yirendai had a net margin of 6.80% and a return on equity of 10.44%.

+A number of large investors have recently bought and sold shares of the stock.
+Sei Investments Co. acquired a new stake in Yirendai during the second quarter valued at approximately $117,000.
+Davis Selected Advisers lifted its position in shares of Yirendai by 6.5% during the 2nd quarter.
+Davis Selected Advisers now owns 2,521,192 shares of the technology company’s stock worth $10,413,000 after buying an additional 153,055 shares during the period.
+New York State Common Retirement Fund bought a new position in shares of Yirendai during the 2nd quarter worth approximately $61,000.
+Envestnet Asset Management Inc. lifted its position in shares of Yirendai by 7.5% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 50,053 shares of the technology company’s stock worth $207,000 after buying an additional 3,488 shares during the period.
+Finally, APG Asset Management N.V. bought a new position in shares of Yirendai during the 1st quarter worth approximately $1,587,000.
+4.92% of the stock is owned by hedge funds and other institutional investors.

 Yirendai Ltd. operates as an online consumer finance marketplace that connects borrowers and investors primarily in the People's Republic of China.
 It offers standard loan products; and fasttrack loan products through mobile applications.
 The company also provides investing tools.
 The company was founded in 2012 and is based in Beijing, the People's Republic of China.